ttopper/CPSC128/docs/M05_Lists_and_Strings/01-object-based-programming.md

 All the values we have worked with in Python have been objects, but we haven't really been aware of that because we've been able to work with them using built-in operators.
 For example we have been able to write `x = a + 10` and it has looked enough like regular arithmetic that we haven't had to address the fact that those things, `x` and `a`, are objects.

 Aside 1: Already though we have seen that the meaning of the operator depends on the types of the objects to which it is applied.
 The `+` in `3 + 2` means arithmetic addition, but the `+` in `"Tim" + "Topper"` means string concatenation.
 Similarly the `%` in `9%5` means modulo, but the second `%` in `"%1.2f" % temp` means string interpolation.
-(Jargon alert: In object oriented programming this is referred to as polymorphism or more specifically operator overloading).
+(Jargon alert: In object-oriented programming this is referred to as _polymorphism_ or more specifically _operator overloading_).

-Aside 2: Remember that you can query the type of a literal value or of the value associated with a name by using the built-in function type, e.g.
+Aside 2: Remember that you can query the type of a literal value, or of the value associated with a name, by using the built-in function `type`, e.g.

 ```python
 >>> type(4)